Mannwe/misnotas/README.md

 <b>Description</b>

 This is a simple application to record your notes in a centralized place.
-I developped this tool because I hated keeping all my personal notes distributed in a bunch of notebooks, post-its or in my smartphone.
+I developed this tool because I hated keeping all my personal notes distributed in a bunch of notebooks, post-its or in my smartphone.
 Now I am happy using this application because I have all this information together, clean an organized.